ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/exercises/check-default-shell.md

 ### Exercise 3: Check your default SHELL

-Once you've been able to login via the Expanse User Portal or via direct SSH access, check your default SHELL from the command-line.
+Once you've been able to login via the Expanse User Portal or direct SSH access, check your default `$SHELL` from the command-line.

 *Command*
 ```